zachs18/rust-rfcs/text/0000-unsafe-impl-copy.md

 - Make `UnsafeCell<T: Copy>: Copy`.
 	+ This would alleviate motivation point 1, but would have soundness implications for APIs which expose `&UnsafeCell` publicly (see Motivation), and may be a footgun for unsafe code which did not intend to implicitly copy an `UnsafeCell`.
 - Introduce an `ExplicitCopy` trait.
-	+ This trait would be for types listed in motivation point 2, for which a memcpy is sound but it would be a footgun to copy implicitly.
+	+ This trait would be for types listed in motivation point 2, for which a memcpy is always sound but it would be a footgun to copy implicitly.
+	+ This would not necessarily alleviate point 1, since types with interiour mutability are not *always* sound to memcpy, for example if they could have concurrent modification (e.g. atomics), or concurrent references to their interior (e.g. `RefCell`).
 	+ (TODO: expand this?)
 - Don't make field access of `Copy` type "special"; moving out of a field is a copy or move based only on the type of the field, not the type of the field-projected container.
 	+ This may be harder to implement(?) since it may require being able to mark a `Copy` type as partially-moved-out-of when that is not currently possible(?). (or it may be easier to implement, I don't know about the compiler internals regarding moves/copies)